kyteidev/PyNStall/README.md

 The best open-source Python app installer

-# How to setup
+# How to setup for modifying the code
 PyNStall is a highly customizable installer.
 It uses the Python TKinter GUI library.
 To use,
 1. Download PyNSTall.py
 2. Create new project in your IDE
 3. replace main.py with PyNStall.py (If it was created by your IDE.
 If not, then drag PyNStall.py to your Python project directory)
+4. Install the following libraries:
+* Tkinter: pip install tk
+* Requests: pip install requests
+* Beautifulsoup: pip install beautifulsoup4

-4. Edit the following variables:
+5. Edit the following variables:
 * versionsUrl - line 1 - this variable is used for providing version data to the version selector.
 * cwd - line 16 - this is the directory in which PyNStall will install the app in
 * versionstring - line 17 - this is optional. it shows PyNStall's current version